 Should you put off quitting in order to keep off unhealthy extra pounds?
 Nope.
 The science is unequivocal: "Theres no question that any weight gain is preferable to continuing to smoke," says Kenneth A. Perkins, PhD, professor of psychiatry at the University of Pittsburgh.
 Emily Rubin, RD, of the Digestive Disease Institute at Thomas Jefferson University Hospital in Philadelphia, agrees.
-"Youd have to gain 100 pounds to have the same INVALID ARTICLE ID that a pack-a-day cigarette habit would give you," she says.
+"Youd have to gain 100 pounds to have the same health risks that a pack-a-day cigarette habit would give you," she says.

 Why do quitters usually gain weight?

 Smokers develop a lifestyle that revolves around smoking rather than eating or exercising.
 But its also true that smoking helps you keep your weight down (if at great cost to your heart and other organs, not to mention your appearance and smell).
 As a smoker, your body gets used to these facts: